In This Article

 - Inhale and exhale deeply, feeling more tension release each time you exhale.

 - Hold for 30 to 60 seconds.

-Bridge pose activates your glutes and core, which can help support your spine and avoid lower back pain.
+Bridge pose is meant to activate your glutes and core to help support your spine and avoid lower back pain.
 When you clasp your hands underneath your body, this pose also serves as a lovely stretch for your neck and shoulders.
 For a more restorative pose, you can try resting your hips on the palms of your hand, which can help release locked tension from your hips and lower back.